Chat Console Connection Issues

 You may see the chat console appear to be "reconnecting" for a long time, or the dark "Disconnected" status background is all that appears.
 In this case, press the link in the orange bar to reload your browser tab/window.

 First, it is worth checking our system status to make sure that the issue is not related to any known problems on our end.
 If that is the case, feel free to register for updates on the status page to make sure you get the latest information.

 If it is not a known issue, how can you know where the issue lies?
 Here are some common debugging steps you can try.
 These steps work for any number of web-based issues for other sites and services as well, so feel free to try these tips out when you run into other problems online too.

 - Try an incognito (Chrome) or private (Firefox) session of the browser you're currently trying in.
 If this works, you've already narrowed down your solution to your cache/ cookies or a browser extension.

 - Try a different browser.
 This helps us know if there is an issue with a particular browser version or installed plugins/extensions.

-- Try clearing your cache and cookies in the affected browser and then retry.
+- Try clearing your cache and cookies in the affected browser.

 - If you use any browser extensions, try switching the extension off and see if the problem resolves.
 To see what browser extensions are known to cause issues with Olark refer to our browser extension conflicts article.

 - Connect to a different network.
-Where possible, this helps us figure out if the issue is localized to a specific network, particularly in cases where several agents in the same location are disconnected at the same time.
+This helps us figure out if the issue is localized to a specific network, which is helpful in cases where several agents in the same location are disconnected at the same time.

-- If you want to be extra specific, you can also include our web console at chat.olark.com or just simply *.olark.com
+- If you want to be extra specific, you can also include our web console at chat.olark.com or *.olark.com.